Liz Williams Russell

-Liz Williams designs strategies to support communities influenced by land loss and relative sea-level rise across coastal Louisiana.
+Liz Williams Russell manages the development and implementation of strategies to support communities and economies influenced by land loss and relative sea-level rise across coastal Louisiana.
 With a background and training in architectural design, landscape systems, and urban planning, Liz incorporates the complexities of the developed urban ecosystem to promote equitable opportunities in areas altered and affected by land change.
-Liz manages coastal grant-making areas with an advisory committee and relevant partners that work to help communities face a range of issues and challenges that range in scale from megaregional networks and hydrologic basins to stormwater management and flood insurance.
+Liz directs the activities of the Foundation for Louisiana’s Coastal Resilience Leverage Fund, managing coastal grant-making areas with community based advisors, allies and relevant partners while improving and increasing opportunities for regional collaboration.
+Liz continues to accomplish this work by encouraging communication and coordination among networks across parishes, coastal basins and statewide.

 Risk mitigation and resilience-based programs require an awareness of and participation with these transitioning watersheds.
 In order to better provide opportunities, establish and cultivate partnerships, and advocate for informed and diverse public engagement, Liz supports fundraising initiatives and guides the common campaign and funding plan across Foundation for Louisiana’s Coastal Resiliency Leverage Fund.